A Targeted Small Molecule Approach to Essential Tremor

 Current Treatment Landscape

-• Established but imperfect efficacy
+• Established but incomplete efficacy in many patients

 Significant unmet need for a selective, better-tolerated alternative.